rylanshearn/rylan-thesis-template/README.md

 You should be able to install the same packages for Windows and Mac, just google the installation instructions.
 I haven't tested anything on these operating systems but it should work.

 ## Usage
+Download the `.zip` file, then extract anywhere you like.

 ### File layout
 The file `main.tex`
 - loads required packages